ConnorPeng/CrewAI/final_standup.md

 ## Standup Summary

 ### Accomplishments
-- Made 16 commits across 2 repositories. [?]
+- Made 16 commits across 2 repositories.
+Started working on Project ABC.

 ### Blockers
-- No specific blockers identified in the current data. [?]
+- None.
+The blocker from M10N team has been resolved.

 ### Plans
-- No specific work in progress identified in the current data. [?]

-### Additional Information
-- The data available provided only a general summary of commits.
-More detailed access or information might be required to categorize items as accomplishments, blockers, or plans.
+- Continue work on Project ABC this week.
 ```